-At 31 December 2018 and 2017, the Company's share capital amounted to €18,030 thousand and consisted of 3,000,000 fully subscribed and paid in ordinary registered shares with a par value of €6.01 each.
+At 31 December 2019 and 2018, the Company's share capital amounted to €18,030 thousand and consisted of 3,000,000 fully subscribed and paid ordinary registered shares of €6.01 par value each.
 All shares representing share capital have the same rights and are not listed on the stock exchange.

-The sole shareholder of the Company at 31 December 2018 and 2017 was Bolsas y Mercados Españoles Sociedad Holding de Mercados y Sistemas Financieros, S.A.
+The sole shareholder of the Company at 31 December 2019 and 2018 was Bolsas y Mercados Españoles Sociedad Holding de Mercados y Sistemas Financieros, S.A.
 The Company is, therefore, subject to the regime governing single member companies.
-It has disclosed its single member status to the Companies Registry.
+It has disclosed its single member status to the Companies Register.
 Under this regime, the Company must, inter alia, disclose agreements with its Sole Shareholder in the notes to the financial statement.
-In this respect, in early 2014, the Company entered into an agreement with BME to oversee the handling of personal data pursuant to the startup of the whistleblowing channel of the Crime Prevention System.
-In 2016 the Company also signed an agreement with BME to provide management and administration support services for the Company (Note 15), and a contract for personal data processing in relation to human resource management.
+In this respect, in early 2014, the Company entered into an agreement with BME to oversee the handling of personal data pursuant to the startup of the whistleblowing channel of the crime prevention system.
+In 2016, the Company also signed an agreement with BME to provide management and administration support services for the Company (Note 15), and a contract for personal data processing in relation to human resource management.

-Article 16 of the EMIR Regulation, along with its implementing Delegated Regulation (EU) 152/2013 and article 35 of Delegated Regulation (EU) 153/2013, sets out minimum capital requirements (i.e. capital plus retained earnings and reserves) of a CCP.
-These requirements establish a initial minimum capital requirement, permanent and available, of €7,500 thousand and requirements based on gross annual operating costs, average revenue of the last three years, the calculation of credit, counterparty and market risks not covered by dedicated resources and a 10% safety margin.
-Article 35 of Delegated Regulation (EU) 153/2013 also requires the CCP to keep at least 25% of dedicated own resources for use in applying the default waterfall.
+Article 16 of the EMIR Regulation, along with its implementation in Commission Delegated Regulation (EU) No 152/2013 and article 35 of Commission Delegated Regulation (EU) No 153/2013, sets out minimum capital requirements (i.e. capital plus retained earnings and reserves) of a CCP.
+These requirements establish an initial minimum capital requirement, permanent and available, of €7,500 thousand and requirements based on gross annual operating costs, average revenue of the last three years, the calculation of credit, counterparty and market risks not covered by dedicated resources and a 10% safety margin.
+Article 35 of Commission Delegated Regulation (EU) No 153/2013 also requires the CCP to keep at least 25% of dedicated own resources for use in applying the default waterfall.

-At 31 December 2018 and 2017, the Company comfortably complied with the aforementioned requirements.
+At 31 December 2019 and 2018, the Company comfortably complied with the aforementioned requirements.